 My wife, Cathy, and I have been on a mission in the last couple of years to cut expenses from our monthly budget.
 Monthly costs can add up quickly if you're not careful.
 Life happens in ways that can throw your plans off track.
 Things happen that you don't plan on can derail your plans and can wreck your budget.

 That was the case for Cathy and me.

 If you're a regular reader, you know of our long battle dealing with our son's addiction.
 During these years, we made some terrible decisions with our finances.
 The result – pretty much starting over in our mid-fifties.

 We didn't let that tear up our marriage, though it was not an easy road.
-One of the things that got us through is the ability to talk about things we didn't necessarily want to talk about.
+One of the things that got us through is the ability to talk about things we didn't necessarily want to discuss.
 That includes talking about money and finances.

 We realized going through this challenging time that we didn't have a good handle on our finances.
 Though my income is variable, I was making good money.
 Maybe you can relate.
 Instead of setting it aside for saving and investing, we lived and spent as if it would last forever.
 That, of course, meant we didn't have much of an emergency fund.